JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 LearnAPI.ismodel(::MyRidge) = true
 ```

-as a promise that instances of `MyRidge` implement the Learn API.
+as a promise that instances of `MyRidge` implement LearnAPI.jl.

 Instances of `MyRidge` are called **models** and `MyRidge` is a **model type**.